fortepan/fortepan.hu/src/pages/en/index.md

   visible: true
   title: "Sándor <b>Kereki</b>"
   caption: New Collection
   blurb: "Sándor Kereki was born in Budapest in 1952 and started photographing at the age of 16.
-On his images, grotesque as well as emotional scenes come to life from the everyday life of socialist Hungary in the 70s. <b>After fifty years</b> he decided to pulish his images that depict the world of a street photographer focusing primarily on people, special figures and odd characters.
-From the thousands of negatives taken by him over ten years, we selected 1,850 photographs for Fortepan and we also recommend to <b>check out our hundred favorite Kereki photos.</b>"
+On his images, grotesque as well as emotional scenes come to life from the everyday life of socialist Hungary in the 70s.
+After fifty years he decided to pulish his images that depict the world of a street photographer focusing primarily on people, special figures and odd characters.
+From the thousands of negatives taken by him over ten years, we selected 1,850 photographs for Fortepan and we also recommend to check out our hundred favorite Kereki photos."
   actions:
-    - label: 100 Favorites
+    - label: 100 favorites
       style: primary
       url: /en/photos/?q=Kereki%20S%C3%A1ndor,%20best%20of
     - label: All Kereki photos